 The increased access, it should be pointed out, is a result of the widespread use of smartphones and increased coverage of Wi-fi.
-Although many students will use smartphones for their own personal reason, others will use it to access educational courses.
+Although many students will use smartphones for their own personal reason, others will use them to access educational courses.

 With educators and students seemingly becoming proficient with Internet technology, the transition to distance learning should have been easy.

-Most teachers, administrators, students and parents are computer savvy.
+Most teachers, administrators, students, and parents are computer savvy.
 But, that doesn’t mean the transition to distance learning was easy.
 Many factors served as barriers to a complete and flawless conversion.

-In part, some educators may have known how to use the district’s choice of educational delivery platform (Canvas), but didn’t know how to apply or transpose their lessons in a way that fit their style or expectations.
+In part, some educators may have known how to use the district’s choice of educational delivery platform (Canvas) but didn’t know how to apply or transpose their lessons in a way that fit their style or expectations.
 In addition, it didn’t help that Canvas was loaded with numerous bells and whistles that can be overwhelming.

 Students had problems utilizing it, as well.
 Many were not familiar with its inner workings (this is particularly true among my special education students).